vishvAsa/vishvAsa.github.io/content/conversations/YT/misc/qualifications_mode.md

 I am not obliged to pick some mode of debate convenient to your prejudice.
 Further, a video argument merits a video response.

 ## Qualifications
-> first acquire the knowledge like him (Shri Vidhushekhara Bharati) & then do the artha vichara. -  @S.Koushik9999

-One does not need to acquire the Quran knowledge of a mulla to dismiss his geocentrism arguments.
-Furthermore, shAnkaran advaita (for example) is famously unsound; and it is not like I am freshly inventing arguments against it.
-Focus on the strength of the arguments themselves.

 > They didn't criticize until they became sarva-tantra-svatantra though.
 So I don't think the comparison is apt.
 Y, R, VD, KSV did not criticize anyone until they already mastered a bunch of subjects.
-Are you saying you have? - V
+Are you saying you have? - Vij

 I find this credentialism comical - you don't need to be an Einstein to point out the kind of errors I point out.
 Also, one doesn't have to be shivAjI or chingiz khAn to pick up a sword when appropriate.

+> first acquire the knowledge like him (Shri Vidhushekhara Bharati) & then do the artha vichara. -  @S.Koushik9999

+One does not need to acquire the Quran knowledge of a mulla to dismiss his geocentrism arguments.
+Furthermore, shAnkaran advaita (for example) is famously unsound; and it is not like I am freshly inventing arguments against it.
+Focus on the strength of the arguments themselves.

 > people does not even regard you as a scholar.
 Even YouTube seems to have nothing better to do than recommend such pointless content. - @रंजनमंडल-छ5प